Fort Wayne, Indiana: Libraries

-Composed of 14 branches, the Allen County Public Library is among the 20 largest public libraries in the U.S., and ranks 89th factoring in academic libraries, with 3.4 million volumes.
+Fort Wayne is home to the main library and thirteen branches of the Allen County Public Library.
+It is among the 20 largest public library systems in the U.S., and ranks 89th factoring in academic libraries, with 3.4 million volumes.
 The library's foundation is also among the nation's largest, with $14 million in assets.
 The entire library system underwent an $84.1 million overhaul from 2002 to 2007.
 In 2009, over 7.4 million materials were borrowed by patrons, with over 3 million visits made throughout the library system.
-The library houses the second largest genealogy research collection in the United States, and the largest in a public library.
+The Main Library in downtown Fort Wayne houses the second largest genealogical research collection in the U.S.

 Media

 Major broadcasting network affiliates include WANE-TV (CBS), WPTA-TV (ABC/NBC), WISE-TV (CW), WFFT-TV (Fox), and WFWA-TV (PBS), Northeast Indiana's PBS member station.
 Religious broadcasters include WINM.
 Access Fort Wayne maintains Fort Wayne and Allen County's Public Access capabilities serving from the Allen County Public Library.
 One National Public Radio station is based in the city, WBOI, with the new WELT Community Radio Station transmitting from the Allen County Public Library.